EU mergers and takeovers (Aug 7)

 AUG 28

+-- Austrian bank Raiffeisen Zentralbank Osterreich to acquire sole control of Austrian pension fund Valida Holding (notified Aug.
+3/deadline Sept.
+7/simplified)

--- Italian chemical group Versalis, which is part of Italian pil and gas group Eni, and Italian bioplastics producer Novamont to set up a joint venture (notified Aug.
-1/deadline Sept.
-8/simplified)
+-- Mahindra World City Developers and Japan's Sumitomo Corp to set up a joint venture (notified Aug.
+3/deadline Sept.
+7/simplified)

 SEPT 9